Mason jar sangria is a fun and hands-off summer cocktail – perfect for your 4th of July parties!

-I’m comin’ in hot with a cocktail recipe that is simple and perfect for your 4th of July festivities!
+I’m comin’ in hot with a cocktail recipe that is simple and perfect for your summer festivities!
 It’s my lazy girl take on classic sangria and I am going totally basic and serving it up in mason jars.

 I went red because I prefer red sangria over other variations, but you can use white or rosé too.
 If you switch up the wine, just think about the other flavors and make ingredient adjustments accordingly.
 In terms of which type of wine to use, any cabernet, merlot or shiraz should work just fine; it really comes down to your taste preferences (sweet or dry).
 My suggestion is to go for an inexpensive bottle since you will be mixing it with other things anyway.
 This is not the time to splurge on that fancy one you’ve been eyeing!

 A traditional sangria typically has orange juice, but the thought of drinking a glass of orange juice in the hot sun is not super appealing to me so I went for lemonade.
 I knew the flavor would pair nice with the fruit I chose, and I often have this Simply Lemonade on hand in the summer so it was the practical choice.
 Many sangrias also include some sort of sugar or sweetener, but since lemonade is plenty sweet, I omitted that component for taste and simplicity.